radarsh/gradle-test-logger-plugin/README.md

 }
 ```

 The default value of `slowThreshold` is `2` seconds.
-So all tests that take longer than a second to run will have their
+So all tests that take longer than 2 seconds to run will have their
 actual execution time logged.

 If you want to turn off the logging of time taken completely, simply set the threshold to a very large value.